DataScienceMY/MATLABFunctions/README.md

 < [@khairuladib94](https://github.com/khairuladib94) >

 ### Functions
-- heatmapplus.m                 : Create customizable heatmaps
+- heatmapplus.m                 : Creates customizable heatmaps
-- nicefigure.m                  : Improve the quality of figures, e.g., bigger texts, thicker lines, using latex interpreter etc
+- nicefigure.m                  : Improves the quality of figures, e.g., bigger texts, thicker lines, using latex interpreter etc
-- plotpatch.m                   : Shade the background of a plot with a desired color
+- plotpatch.m                   : Shades the background of a plot with a desired color
 - readMAGDAS.m                  : Reads MAGDAS geomagnetic field data.
 Read more about the data: http://magdas2.serc.kyushu-u.ac.jp/
-- repheatmaptext.m              : (WORK IN PROGRESS) Replacing uncustomizable text of heatmap to custom (latex) texts
+- repheatmaptext.m              : (WORK IN PROGRESS) Replaces uncustomizable text of heatmap to custom (latex) texts
-- runtimeProgress.m             : A simple program to display the progress of runtime
+- runtimeProgress.m             : Displays the progress of runtime
 - subplot2tiled.m               : Convert subplot to tiledlayout
+- downloadGitHubFile.m          : Downloads a file from a GitHub repo, even a private one.
 - tictactoe.m                   : A simple tic-tac-toe game I made just for fun